Pride, progress, and

 award for outstanding television journalism segment for his

-"special comment" about Proposition 8 on
+"special comment" about Proposition 8 on MSNBC.
+On

-remarks from Republican strategist Steve Schmidt voicing
+strategist Steve Schmidt voicing support for marriage

 "One down, a couple